nazomikan/CoilJS/README.md

 ## Description

-Tube is a simple library to control the flow.
+Coil is a simple library to control the flow.

 ## Usage

-On server install Tube via npm first
+On server install Coil via npm first

     npm install tube